jlemanski1/Tex/README.md

 Tex is a minimalist text editor for bash terminals, written in c, with no dependencies.
 The reason for this project is to have a fun way to implement all the knowledge I've recently learned in school.
 Since my school projects have been less exciting, a 64Kb Memory allocator for a recent example.
+Has no relation to the typesetting system, TeX.

 ## Installation